Audiologist and Otolaryngologist Information

-Audiologists are essential in the role of determining whether a child has a hearing loss.
-According to JCIH (2019), the audiologist completes the initial diagnostic evaluation using a battery of physiological testing procedures.
-Once a child has been diagnosed with a confirmed hearing loss, it is important that he/she be seen by their audiologist for management and follow-up care.
-The audiologist provides parents with information about hearing loss, communication options, educational options and personal amplification.
+Hearing specialists, such as audiologists and otolaryngologists (ENTs) are essential in determining if a child has a hearing condition.
+According to the Joint Committees on Infant Hearing’s (JCIH) 2019[KS1] Position Statement, the audiologist completes the initial diagnostic evaluation using a battery of physiological testing procedures and the ENT conducts evaluations for children who do not pass hearing screenings, have middle ear concerns, recurrent ear infections, or other risk factors for congenital or delayed-onset hearing loss.
+Once a child is diagnosed with a hearing condition, it is important that he/she is seen by their audiologist for management and follow-up care.
+The audiologist provides parents with information about hearing conditions, communication options, educational options and personal amplification.

 The goals for babies born in Arkansas are 1, 3, 6: